Go back to the examples list

 Makefile [download]

-wget https://libtungsten.io/static/code/examples/button_carbide/Makefile
+wget http://libtungsten.io/static/code/examples/button_carbide/Makefile

 NAME=button